8 Comments

 So, according to past scientific knowledge, cancer cells are faced with a double threat: the presence of one enzyme exposing them to cyanide, while the absence of another enzyme found in all other normal cells results in the cancer's failure to detoxify itself.
 Leave it to nature to provide a form of cyanide that can naturally destroy a cancer cell.
 The cancer cells that are unable to withstand the cyanide are destroyed, while the non-cancerous cells are not threatened by the cyanide, and, therefore, remain unharmed.
 Never underestimate the body's potential!

-2. William B Stoecker says:
+2. blank William B Stoecker says:

 I've been eating ten apricot pits per day for three or four years (along with vitamin D, selenium, curry powder, and other vitamins) and the alleged cyanide has had no noticeable effect on me.
 I can't prove that this regimen has prevented cancer, but it doesn't seem to have harmed me.

-3. American Phoenix57 says:
+3. blank American Phoenix57 says:

 Turkey was the worst hit by Chernobyl, California by Fukushima radiation.
 Do not source your apricots from either.